adr1enbe4udou1n/blog/content/posts/04-build-your-own-docker-swarm-cluster-part-3/index.md

 | `network`          | Default network connection for all exposed containers                                                                                                                                                                   |
 | `defaultRule`      | Default rule that will be applied to HTTP routes, in order to redirect particular URL to the right service.
 Each service container can override this default value with `traefik.http.routers.my-container.rule` label. |

-As a default route rule, I set here a value adapted for an automatic subdomain discovery. `{{ index .Labels "com.docker.stack.namespace" }}.sw.mydomain.cool` is a dynamic Go template string that means to use the `com.docker.stack.namespace` label that is applied by default on Docker Swarm on each deployed service.
-So if I deploy a swarm stack called `myapp`, Traefik will automatically set `myapp.sw.mydomain.cool` as default domain URL to my service, with automatic TLS challenge !
+As a default route rule, I set here a value adapted for an automatic subdomain discovery. `{{ index .Labels "com.docker.stack.namespace" }}.sw.mydomain.rocks` is a dynamic Go template string that means to use the `com.docker.stack.namespace` label that is applied by default on Docker Swarm on each deployed service.
+So if I deploy a swarm stack called `myapp`, Traefik will automatically set `myapp.sw.mydomain.rocks` as default domain URL to my service, with automatic TLS challenge !

 All I have to do is to add a specific label `traefik.enable=true` inside the Docker service configuration and be sure that it's on the `traefik_public` network.